whria78/modelderm_rcnn_api/README.md

 	![img](./img/pip_opencv.PNG)

-3) Download api files from github and extract files.
+3) Download the API file from github and extract the zip.

 	![img](./img/git_download.PNG)